Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/Samples/ManagingResourceGroups.md

     }
 ```

-Using the operation object we can perform entity level operations such as updating existing resource groups or deleting them
+Using the operation object we can perform entity-level operations, such as updating or deleting existing resource groups.

 ***Update a resource group***